Skip to Content

 Street Food at Sukhumvit Soi 38

-You’ll find everything from mango sticky rice to pad Thai and enjoy dining on the wobbly furniture along the street.
+You’ll find everything from mango sticky rice to pad Thai and dine on the wobbly furniture along the street.
+Come hungry, bring cash, and let your nose do the decision-making.

-Take the BTS to Thong Lor and let your nose guide you as you walk past the restaurants lining Sukhumvit Road.
-Most menus are in English but the street is popular with locals and tourists alike.
+Take the BTS to Thong Lor and wander along Sukhumvit Road.
+Most menus are in English and the street is popular with locals and tourists.

 Muay Thai Kick-Boxing